Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 "Did you learn about her as part of your training?"
 Julian asked.

 "I’ve met her before!"
 Xiù reminded them.
-"She was escorting Ayma and Regaari when they visited me…"
+"She was escorting Ayma and Regaari when they visited me..."

 "So she’s famous then," Julian summarized.